Sultan Rafi Sharif Bey: Biography

 Born Yale Jean Singer to an Orthodox Jewish family, Sharif attended the military prep school Staunton Military Academy, where he was a drummer in the Regimental Band and graduated in 1958.
 He converted to Islam and took on the name Rafi Sharif in the late 1950s.

-Sharif married his first wife, Aisha (née Barbara Volk) Bey, then the National Secretary of The Noble Order of Moorish Sufis (which would later grow into the Moorish Orthodox Church of America), at a mosque in Sacramento, California.
+Sharif married his first wife, Aisha (née Barbara Volk) Sharif, then the National Secretary of The Noble Order of Moorish Sufis (which would later grow into the Moorish Orthodox Church of America), at a mosque in Sacramento, California.
 They lived in California for some time to spread awareness of the Moorish Science Temple of America.
-By 1965, the couple and their sons Tariq (b.
-1962) and Yasin (b.
-1964) were living in the Williamsburg neighborhood of Brooklyn.
+By 1966, the couple and their sons Tariq (b.
+1966) and Yasin (b.
+1962) were living in the Williamsburg neighborhood of Brooklyn.
 They subsequently had two daughters.
 Aisha Sharif passed on in 2004.

-Sharif served in the US Marine Corps during the Vietnam War and was later a recruiter for the Army National Guard, holding the rank of Sergeant First Class.
+Sharif served in the US Marine Corps during the Vietnam War and was later a recruiter for the Army National Guard, holding the rank of Sergeant first class.
 He served as a Scouting executive and as a senior officer in the Sea Scouts, where he was known as the most prolific producer of private issue square knots.

 He wed the former Marian Yasenchak Bey, on July 15, 1991 in Baltimore's Leakin Park and the family settled in the Baltimore neighborhood of Windsor Hills.
 Their daughter Anya was born in 1993.

 A Star Trek fan, he began a local chapter of the Starfleet Marines (SMI), the MSB Tawara, in the mid-1990s and was the SMI Quartermaster at the time of his death.